Erg Chebbi

 Erg Chebbi (عرق الشبي) is one of Morocco's several ergs – large seas of dunes formed by wind-blown sand.
 It is located on the far western edge of the Sahara Desert.
-There are several other ergs in Morocco, such as Erg Chigaga near M'hamid.
+Other ergs in Morocco include Erg Chigaga near M'hamid.

 Description

 In places, the dunes of Erg Chebbi rise to 150 meters from the surrounding hamada (rocky desert) and altogether span an area of approximately 28 kilometers from north to south and 5–7 kilometers from east to west lining the Algerian border.

 The nearest sizable town is Erfoud, about 60 kilometers further north.
 One other city is Rissani, around 40 kilometers from Merzouga.
 Rissani was the site of a kingdom known as Sijilmassa, which became prosperous from the 8th to the 14th century due to its control of the caravan routes.

 Although rainfall is not very common, in 2006 flooding adjacent to the dunes destroyed many buildings and killed three people.